 4. Run a dry patch.
 If it comes out with any dark powder fouling residue on it, repeat steps 1 – 3 until the dry patch comes out clean; then

 5. Finish with a few drops of gun oil applied to a patch.
-A light coat of oil is all that should remain in the bore, so if it looks kind of wet, run a single dry patch or clean bore snake to remove the excess oil.
+A light film of oil is all that should remain in the bore.
+Follow with several dry patches or clean bore snake to remove the excess oil.

 Heavy Cleaning / Light Lapping